tgcsaba/KSig/README.md

 Available time series features are:
 - [Vanilla Path Signatures](https://arxiv.org/pdf/2206.14674.pdf) computing iterated integrals of a sequence lifted to a path by piecewise linear interpolation;
-- [Low-Rank Signature Features](https://jmlr.org/papers/volume20/16-314/16-314.pdf) computes signature features using a low-rank algorithm which iteratively approximates outer products, see Algorithm 4;
+- [Low-Rank Signature Features](https://jmlr.org/papers/volume20/16-314/16-314.pdf) computes signature features using a low-rank algorithm which iteratively approximates outer products, see Algorithm 5;
 - [Random Fourier Signature Features](https://arxiv.org/pdf/2311.12214.pdf) using Random Fourier Features and random projection approaches for tensors, see Algorithms 2 and 3;
 - [Random Warping Series](https://proceedings.mlr.press/v84/wu18b/wu18b.pdf) that computes Dynamic Time Warping alignments between input sequences and random time series, see Algorithm 1.

 ## Introduction

-The signature kernel is one of the most powerful similarity smeasure for sequences, which lifts a kernel on a given domain to **a kernel for sequences in that domain** with strong theoretical guarantees:
+The signature kernel is one of the most powerful similarity measures for sequences, which lifts a kernel on a given domain to **a kernel for sequences in that domain** with strong theoretical guarantees:
 - It is a universal nonlinearity for time series, which means that it is flexible enough to approximate any continuous function on compact sets of sequences.
 - Invariant to a natural transformation of time series called reparametrization (in the discrete setting often called time warping), but can be made sensitive to it by including time parametrization as an additional channel.